H4NM/WhoYouCalling/README.md

 </p>

 <p align="center">
-  <em>A Windows commandline tool that monitors process TCPIP and DNS activity using [Windows Event Tracing (ETW)](https://learn.microsoft.com/en-us/windows-hardware/drivers/devtest/event-tracing-for-windows--etw-).
+  <em>A Windows commandline tool that monitors process TCPIP and DNS activity using Windows API and Event Tracing (ETW).
 A packet capture file (.pcap) can be generated and filtered based on the recorded TCPIP activity, allowing for a full packet capture per process.</em>
 </p>

 This tool is for anyone that would like to know what network traffic is coming from processes in Windows: